 Your three grade 11 higher level subject teachers will each write you a Letter of Recommendation which you can use for US applications.
-These will be based on your subject references, tutor and HM and that teacher's knowledge of you.
-You will be able to see these in September of Grade 12.
+These will be based on

 How can I make sure my references and recommendation are the best that they can be?